The CFT of SLE loop measures and the Kontsevich--Suhov conjecture: Witt and Virasoro representations

 The spaces $\cE$ and $\cU$ are Polish (separable, completely metrisable), so they are also Radon spaces.
-Since $\nu_{\hat \C}$ is a Borel measure on $\cE$ (Proposition \ref{prop:sle_is_borel}), it implies that it is a Radon measure.
-We can also view it as a Radon measure on $\cU$ giving full mass to $\cE$.
-It follows that $\cC^0(\cU)$ is dense in $L^2(\nu^\#)$, since $\cU$ is compact Hausdorff \cite[Theorem 3.13]{Rudin74}.
+Since $\nu^\#$ is a Borel measure on $\cE$ (Proposition \ref{prop:sle_is_borel}), it implies that it is a Radon measure.
+We can also view $\nu^\#$ as a Radon measure on $\cU$ giving full mass to $\cE$.
+Note that $\cC^0(\cU)$ is dense in $L^2(\nu^\#)$, since $\cU$ is compact Hausdorff \cite[Theorem 3.13]{Rudin74}.